-If you’re in the market for a high-end double convertible stroller, check out the newly released Bugaboo Donkey3 (you can still purchase the older model, Bugaboo Donkey2, here).
+If you’re in the market for a high-end double convertible stroller, check out the newly released Bugaboo Donkey5 (you can still purchase the older model, Bugaboo Donkey3, here).
 It’s versatile, uber-lux, rugged and, like the animal it’s named after, can haul A LOT.
-Though the price did NOT increase from the “2” to the “3” model, you still may be in sticker shock!
+Oh… and just prepare yourself for sticker shock!

 That’s it for the changes.
 Here are the stroller basics:

 Back in 2010, the Bugaboo Donkey was the first single-to-double stroller to add a seat by expanding sideways.
 Yes, you can literally pull the frame OUT (sideways) to expand it or push it back in to collapse it.
 It’s truly innovative.